CharlesCara/DatastreamDSWS2R/README.md

 with
     require(DatastreamDSWS2R)

+## Static Request

+DatastreamDSWS2R also allows for what Datastream / Refinitiv calls *static requests*. *Static request* can be used to query data descriptions / meta information.
+For example, **last update** can be queried like this:

+    mydsws <- dsws$new()
+    staticListRequestSet(ds, "SWCNB10",expression = "UPDATE")

 ## CRAN
 Thank you to @mbannert for his work making the package ready to be released on CRAN.